aishlohiya/DothrakiTranslator/README.md

-# Hodor translation app
+Dothraki Translator

- Webapp to translate into Hodor language
+Translates to a language spoken by mother of dragons.